Table of Contents

 If the release of breath (expiration or exhalation) is sudden, the elastic tissue in the lungs will snap back violently, but if the release of breath is slow and controlled, it will maintain its elasticity.
 The next advantage of slow Rechaka is in the brain and psyche.
 Slow expiration needs a conscious effort which further needs the help of the cerebral cortex of the brain.
 The cerebral cortex sends inhibitory impulses to the respiratory center in the midbrain.
 These inhibitory impulses from the cortex overflow into the adjoining area of the hypothalamus concerned with emotions, and quieten this area.

 Once a practitioner becomes a silent witness to his own breath and makes a conscious effort to breathe out slowly, his thought processes and senses are switched off.
-This is the state of Pratyahara which is actually the withdrawal of the senses from the external world.
-Thus slow exhalation leads the practitioner to the state of Pratyahara, the fifth stage of Ashtanga Yoga.
+This is the state of Pratyahara, which is actually the withdrawal of the senses from the external world.
+Thus, slow exhalation leads the practitioner to the state of Pratyahara, the fifth stage of Ashtanga Yoga.

-Throughout our life, the breathing process continues involuntarily.
+Throughout our lives, the breathing process continues involuntarily.
 But during slow expiration and inspiration, the activity of controlling the breath shifts from the respiratory center to the cerebral cortex.
 This involvement of the cerebral cortex causes the cortex to develop.
 Further development of the cerebral cortex leads to a higher stage of the evolutionary cycle.

 Also, read –